Create a Yates account today!

 And don’t forget: add mulch onto the top of the potting mix in your pots – this really helps to reduce moisture loss.

-The presence of this black ash (it's sooty mould) or ants are classic signs that the tree is being attacked by sap-sucking insect pests.
+The presence of this black ash (it's actually sooty mould) or ants are classic signs that the tree is being attacked by sap-sucking insect pests.

-Watering tip: Don’t forget to deep water citrus trees each week, to maintain adequate soil moisture: they're busy setting fruit for this autumn and winter’s crop.
+Pro tip: Don’t forget to deep water citrus trees each week, to maintain adequate soil moisture: they're busy setting fruit for this autumn and winter’s crop.

 Share